prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ## Action Plan

-* [ ] Change the Operator API to define scrape classes and for endpoint to select a scrape class
+* [ ] Change the Operator API to define scrape classes and for scrape resources to select a scrape class
 * [ ] Update the scrape configuration generator to use the scrape class
 * [ ] Update documentation
 * [ ] Resolve issues #4121, #3922